Azure/iot-edge-v1/doc/java_devbox_setup.md

 <a name="installgwmaven">
 ### Get the Java bindings for the Azure IoT Gateway SDK from Maven (as a dependency)
-_This is the recommended method of including the Azure IoT Device SDK in your project, however this method will only work if your project is a Maven project_
+_This is the recommended method of including the Azure IoT Gateway SDK in your project, however this method will only work if your project is a Maven project_

 _For a guide on creating a maven project, see here: https://maven.apache.org/guides/getting-started/ _